unicode-org/message-format-wg/spec/formatting.md

 When a message has a single _selector_, an implementation-defined method compares each key to the _selector_ and determines which of the keys match, and in what order of preference.
-A catch-all key will always match, but is always the least preferred choice.
+The list of keys passed to this implementation-defined method does not include the catch-all key `*`.
-During selection, the _variant_ with the best-matching key is selected.
+The formatter treats the catch-all key `*` as a match for any _selector_, but with the lowest possible preference.

-In a message with more than one _selector_, each _variant_ also has a corresponding number of keys.
+In a message with more than one _selector_, the number of keys in each _variant_ equals the number of _selectors_.
 These correspond to _selectors_ by position.
 The same implementation-defined method as above is used to compare the corresponding key of each _variant_ to its _selector_,